drvinceknight/pfm/book/tools-for-mathematics/06-probability/introduction/main.md

 here as they can be used to carry out a number of experiments to confirm and/or explore theoretic results.

-> a group of numbers or other symbols arranged in a rectangle that can be used
-> together as a single unit to solve particular mathematical problems

 In practice studying probability will often involve:

 - calculating expected chances of an event occurring;